martinasladek/ms_net/content/project_info/proj_robust/index.md

 headless: false
 ---

-# Robust statistical methods in Psychology
+# The Role of Robust Statistical Methods in Psychology
+##### Sladekova, M., Field, A.

 </br>

+**Stage:** Literature review .

 Information about this project will be added soon.

-Stage:
-Collaborators: